remix-run/remix/docs/tutorials/blog.md

 ## Loading Data

-Data loading is built in to Remix.
+Data loading is built into Remix.

 If your web dev background is primarily in the last few years, you're probably used to creating two things here: an API route to provide data and a frontend component that consumes it.
 In Remix your frontend component is also its own API route and it already knows how to talk to itself on the server from the browser.
 That is, you don't have to fetch it.